 “That photo you have over there, that’s one of my favourites – I took it.”

 To which we then both laugh and explains my goofy look when the photographer takes the picture.
 His lecture today is not specifically about his spaceflight, but on what he considers to be the golden age of Apollo.
-During his talk, Walt references Apollo against the stark contrast to today’s risk averse society against the Delage Definition of Adventure:
+During his talk, Apollo 7 astronaut Walt Cunningham references Apollo against the stark contrast to today’s risk averse society against the Delage Definition of Adventure:

 - Must advance human knowledge